okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ##### Initiate login URI

-When the user clicks **Activate Account** in their email, their account is activated and the request is redirected to the URL defined in **Initiate login URI**.
-To update this value used by your app, perform the following steps.
+When the user clicks the email's **Activate Account** link, Okta activates their account and the request is redirected to the URL defined in **Initiate login URI**.
+To update this value, perform the following steps in the Admin Console.

 1. Select **Applications > Applications**.
 1. Select your application in the **Applications** page.